Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Results

 \subsection{Classification results}

 The best results for the channel-, segment-, and EEG-level LOIO and LOSO CV for each system, together with their parameters, are displayed in Table \ref{tab:LOIO} and \ref{tab:LOSO}.
-We list the following performance measures: area under the receiver operating characteristic curve (AUC), area under the precision-recall curve (AUPRC), accuracy (ACC), balanced accuracy (BAC), sensitivity (SEN), and specificity (SPE).
+We deployed the following performance measures: area under the receiver operating characteristic curve (AUC), balanced accuracy (BAC), sensitivity (SEN), and specificity (SPE).
 Since the number of slowing and slow-free cases is sometimes imbalanced for all three classification tasks, we evaluate the results mainly in terms of BAC.

+where $\text{TP}$, $\text{TN}$, $\text{FP}$, and $\text{FN}$ is the true positive, true negative, false positive, and false negative of the classification results, respectively.